Running for Commissioner

 Ann earned her BA degree in mathematics from UNC-CH (phi beta kappa) and her MA and Ph.D. in clinical psychology from UNC-G.

 Ann retired after 38 years’ experience in the public sector, mostly with Reidsville City Schools which became Rockingham County Schools after merger.
 She has been a school psychologist, the Director of Exceptional Programs, a socialization therapist, a federal grant reviewer for NC DPI, and a university (UNC-G) and college (RCC) instructor for teachers and psychologists.
 Her responsibilities included budgeting; school safety; compliance with laws and regulations; working with the public; helping write State level policies and regulations; supervising teachers, psychologists, and other staff; reviewing federal special education grants; and teaching.
 She has several professional publications.
-In addition she and her husband own a small business.
+In addition she and her husband have owned a small business.
+She currently manages a horse farm.

-She has served on many boards, committees, and task forces over the years including the Humane Society (President), Museum and Archives of Rockingham County (Executive Board), Ecumenical Family Life Center (Vice President), Rolling Ridge Riding Board, Mental Health Center Area Retardation Review Board, NC Association of School Psychologists, and NC Council of Administrators of Special Education (treasurer).
+She has served on many boards, committees, and task forces over the years including the Humane Society (President), Museum and Archives of Rockingham County (Executive Board), Rockingham County Board of Health and Human Services, Ecumenical Family Life Center (Vice President), Rolling Ridge Riding Board, Mental Health Center Area Retardation Review Board, NC Association of School Psychologists, and NC Council of Administrators of Special Education (treasurer).

 Awards have included Educator of the Year by Rockingham County ARC, Outstanding Program Administrator by NC Counsel for Administrators of Special Education, Distinguished Service Award by NC Exceptional Children Division, and many horse show ribbons!